WoodWing/csde-components-boilerplate/docs/COMPONENTS.md

         ...
     ],

-    // Method of moving a component to a different position:
+    // Method of selecting a component:
-    // - default: moving a component is done by hold-clicking inside the component.
+    // - default: by clicking inside the component
-    // - handle: moving a component is done by dragging a handle.
-It is positioned at the top right corner of
+    // - handle: adds a handle to the top right corner of the component that can be clicked.
-    //           the component and contains the component name.
-This option is useful for components that have
-    //.          non-clickable content such as iframes.
+    //           This option is useful for components that have non-clickable content such as Containers.
     "selectionMethod": "default" | "handle",

     // Include textual content of components in the article statistics: total number of characters, words,